milkbottledude/woodlands-jb_tracker/Documentation.md

     rfr_model = RandomForestRegressor(random_state=0, max_depth=max_depth_list[x])
 ```

-To see which depth will obtain the smallest loss values, i will 'for' loop through a list of depth values: [6, 8, 10, 12, 14].
-A reminder to all of us that the loss values of the base model when all the variables are used, without hyperparameter tuning, are the following (after setting random_state=0, mb I forgot earlier):
+To see which depth will obtain the smallest loss values, I will 'for' loop through a list of depth values: `[6, 8, 10, 12, 14]`.

+A reminder to all of us that the loss values of the base model when all the variables are used, without hyperparameter tuning 🔧 , are the following (after setting random_state=0, mb I forgot earlier):

 ```
 rfr mae: 0.6731839622641508